Are you tired of staining your underwear?

 Avoiding smoking

-Constipation and obesity put strain on the pelvic floor and the connective tissue supporting the pelvic organs.
-Smoking decreases oxygenation of your muscles, causing pelvic floor muscles to weaken more easily.
-When your pelvic floor muscles are strained and weakened, they are less able to support the opening and closing of your anus, increasing your risk of getting fecal leakage.
+Constipation and obesity strain the pelvic floor and the connective tissue supporting the pelvic organs.
+Smoking reduces oxygen flow to your muscles, leading to a more rapid weakening of the pelvic floor muscles.
+When these muscles are strained and weakened, they are less capable of controlling the opening and closing of your anus, increasing the risk of fecal leakage.

 How your pelvic floor physio can help you